BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Design

 \section{\sys{} Design}

 \textbf{Overview.} Figure~\ref{fig:design-overview} shows the end-to-end workflow of \sys{}.
 Given a set of requests upfront with known prompts, \sys{} first constructs a prefix tree to capture the shared prefix among requests (\ding{192}, \refsec{sec:design:data-structure}).
-Next, \sys{} calculates compute density for each node, which involves estimating request \outlen{} by sampling over the prefix tree (\ding{193}, \refsec{sec:design:output-length-sampling}).
-With compute density, requests are characterized as compute- or memory-intensive and sorted based on their resource usage, resulting in a sorted tree where most compute-intensive requests are on the left and most memory-intensive requests are on the right.
-This process preserves the structure of the prefix tree (\ding{194}, \refsec{sec:design:transformation}).
+Next, \sys{} calculates compute density for each node, which involves estimating request \outlen{} by sampling over the prefix tree (\ding{193}, \refsec{sec:design:data-structure}).
+With compute density, requests are characterized as compute- or memory-intensive and sorted based on their resource usage, resulting in a sorted tree where most compute-intensive requests are on the left and most memory-intensive requests are on the right (\ding{194}, \refsec{sec:design:transformation}).
 Therefore, \sys{} can efficiently find a request order by sweeping the tree from left and right simultaneously.
 This order can balance compute-memory demand for resource overlapping and has high prefix sharing (\ding{195}, \refsec{sec:design:dual-scanner}).
 Finally, the ordered requests are batched and fed into a backend engine for inference.
-In the rest of this section, we present detailed descriptions of these key components.
+To support large-scale deployment with more GPUs, \sys{} integrates both data and tensor parallelism (\refsec{sec:design:distribute}).